drGalapagos/SupportNightmares/Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001_1_analysis.md

 *Note: Ideally this document contains the analysis of the interactions and the underlying dynamics governing the interactions with the support team based on the [250228_drgalapagos_001_0_case](./250228_drgalapagos_001_0_case.md) file which collects the evidence / message exchanges in a concrete case.*

 ## Processing pipeline for a case
-**1. case file (mandatory) -> 2. analysis (optional) -> 3. blog post or other artifact (optional).**
+**1. case file (mandatory) -> 2. analysis (optional) -> 3. blog post or other artifact (optional)**
-  - collect all relevant information into the case file,
+  1. collect all relevant information into the case file,
-  - analyse the events in this document,
+  2. provide the analysis of the events in this document,
-  - indicate whether the analysis should be processed further for a blog post or another artifact.
+  3. indicate whether the analysis should be processed further for a blog post or another artifact.